RyanCCollins/meetup-event-planner/client/app/src/containers/EventContainer/README.md

 ## EventContainer
-A container that does ...
+A container for a single event

 ### Example Usage